I-League 2019-20: Aser Dipanda strikes as Punjab FC edge Indian Arrows | Goal.com

 Punjab FC recorded a 1-0 win over Indian Arrows in an I-League 2019-20 season at the Guru Nanak Stadium in Ludhiana, Punjab, on Monday afternoon.

-The win takes the former champions atop the standings with 10 points from five games while the Indian youngsters are yet to open their account after four games.
+The win takes the former champions within a point from current table toppers East Bengal (8) after five games while the Indian youngsters are yet to open their account following their three losses.

 Yan Law preferred to start with Teah Dennis and Raju Yumnam in place of Anwar Ali and Munmun Lugun while Aser Dipanda continued from the bench after the 3-1 win against Chennai City.